 Upon effectiveness of the Domestication, the rights of stockholders of XOMA Delaware will arise under the new certificate of incorporation and by-laws of XOMA Delaware as well as Delaware law.
 Those organizational documents and Delaware law contain provisions that differ in some respects from those in our current organizational documents and Bermuda law and, therefore, some of your rights as a stockholder of XOMA Delaware could differ from the rights you currently possess as a shareholder of XOMA Bermuda.
-For example, under Bermuda law.

-holders of an aggregate of not less than 20% in par value of a company's issued share capital have the right to apply to the Supreme Court of Bermuda for an annulment of any amendment of the memorandum of association adopted by shareholders at any general meeting, other than an amendment that alters or reduces a company's share capital as provided in the Companies Act.
+For example, under Bermuda law, holders of an aggregate of not less than 20% in par value of a company's issued share capital have the right to apply to the Supreme Court of Bermuda for an annulment of any amendment of the memorandum of association adopted by shareholders at any general meeting, other than an amendment that alters or reduces a company's share capital as provided in the Companies Act.
 No similar right is available under Delaware law.
 Also, while class actions and derivative actions are generally not available to shareholders under Bermuda law, such actions are generally available under Delaware law.
-Additionally, there are differences between the new organizational Delaware law.
-Additionally, there are differences between the new organizational sort organizational documents of XOMA Bermuda.
-For example, while our current bye-laws contain provisions regarding "business combinations" and "interested shareholders" that will be substantially similar in effect to the provisions of Section 203 of the DOCL, the new XOMA Delaware by-laws will not contain provisions in our current bye-laws.
-However, our stockholders will have substantially similar voting rights because the provisions of Section 203 of the DOCL, the new XOMA Delaware by-laws as a shareholder of XOMA Bermuda, please see "Description of Capital Stock-Differences between the Governing Corporate Law and Organizational Documents for XOMA Bermuda and XOMA Delaware" in this prospectus.
+Additionally, there are differences between the new organizational documents of XOMA Bermuda.
+For example, while our current bye-laws contain provisions regarding "business combinations" and "interested shareholders" that will be substantially similar in effect to the provisions of Section 203 of the DGCL, the new XOMA Delaware by-laws will not contain provisions similar to the business combination provisions in our current bye-laws.
+However, our stockholders will have substantially similar voting rights because the provisions of Section 203 will apply upon effectiveness of the Domestication.
+For a more detailed description of your rights as a stockholder of XOMA Delaware and how they may differ from your rights as a shareholder of XOMA Bermuda, please see "Description of Capital Stock-Differences between the Governing Corporate Law and Organizational Documents for XOMA Bermuda and XOMA Delaware" in this prospectus.